printers-for-people/catboat/docs/CANBUS.md

 ## USB to CAN bus bridge mode

-Some micro-controllers support selecting "USB to CAN bus bridge" mode during Klipper's "make menuconfig".
-This mode may allow one to use a micro-controller as both a "USB to CAN bus adapter" and as a Klipper node.
+Some micro-controllers support selecting "USB to CAN bus bridge" mode during Kalico's "make menuconfig".
+This mode may allow one to use a micro-controller as both a "USB to CAN bus adapter" and as a Kalico node.

-When Klipper uses this mode the micro-controller appears as a "USB CAN bus adapter" under Linux.
-The "Klipper bridge mcu" itself will appear as if it was on this CAN bus - it can be identified via `canbus_query.py` and it must be configured like other CAN bus Klipper nodes.
+When Kalico uses this mode the micro-controller appears as a "USB CAN bus adapter" under Linux.
+The "Kalico bridge mcu" itself will appear as if it was on this CAN bus - it can be identified via `canbus_query.py` and it must be configured like other CAN bus Kalico nodes.

 Some important notes when using this mode:

 * It is necessary to configure the `can0` (or similar) interface in Linux in order to communicate with the bus.
-However, Linux CAN bus speed and CAN bus bit-timing options are ignored by Klipper.
+However, Linux CAN bus speed and CAN bus bit-timing options are ignored by Kalico.
   Currently, the CAN bus frequency is specified during "make menuconfig" and the bus speed specified in Linux is ignored.